Blog / Best EPPP Prep Programs Compared (2026 Update): AATBS, PsychPrep, PrepJet, TSM & thePsychology.ai

 • Fixed question bank.
 The questions you get are the questions you get.
 There's no way to generate new items, so if you work through the bank, you start seeing repeats.
 That's a problem because recognition memory and actual knowledge are different things, and you might "remember" the right answer without truly understanding the concept.

 • Pricing.
-At $499 to $1,369, PsychPrep isn't cheap either.
-The lower tier gives you limited access, and the full package approaches AATBS territory.
+At $199 for the Basic 1-month package up to $1,419 for the 9-month Premium, PsychPrep spans a wide range.
+The lower tier gives you limited access and time, and the full package edges past AATBS territory.

 Taylor Study Method Review